Anirudhxx/real-time-chat/README.md

     node client.js

 Start typing messages in the client terminal to send messages to the chat server.
 You will see messages from other clients displayed in real-time.
+Prerequisites

+Before running the Docker image, ensure that you have Docker installed on your system.
+You can download and install Docker from the official website: https://www.docker.com/get-started
+Usage

+To download and run the chat server Docker image, follow these steps:

+Download the Docker image:

+bash

+    docker pull anirudhchauhan10/chat-server:v1

+Run the Docker container:

+bash

+    docker run -d -p 3000:3000 <username>/chat-server:v1

+This command will start the chat server container in detached mode (-d) and map port 3000 on the host to port 3000 in the container.

+Accessing the Chat Server

+Once the Docker container is running, you can access the chat server by connecting to localhost:3000 in your web browser or using a tool like cURL or Postman to send messages to the server.

 Contributing